Group norms examples: How to set team norms that work

 facebookx-twitterlinkedin

 What do you think would happen if you walked into a meeting wearing a clown costume?
-Or if you changed all of your computer notification sounds to cats meowing?
+Or did you change all your computer notification sounds to cats meowing?

 What are group norms?

-Group norms are the spoken or unspoken rules that guide how team members interact, collaborate effectively, and work efficiently.
-Usually, group norms aren’t written down.
-Instead, they’re implicitly agreed upon rules and standards of behavior, guided by the surrounding company culture ground rules.
-These implicit values inform and shape how team members make decisions, communicate at work, or even resolve conflicts
+Group norms are the spoken or unspoken rules that guide how team members interact, collaborate, and work together.
+These norms shape how your team makes decisions, communicates, and resolves conflicts.
+Usually, group norms aren't written down.
+Instead, they're implicit standards of behavior guided by the company's culture.

-Even if you’ve never consciously created group norms before, you’ve definitely experienced them.
-Every type of group—including friendship groups, informal groups, and working groups—has a set of norms that they create and refine over time even if they don’t realize it.
+Even if you've never consciously created group norms before, you've definitely experienced them.
+Every type of group, friendship groups, informal groups, and working groups, creates and refines norms over time.

-In this article, we’ll focus on working group norms to help you guide and shape your team’s norms.
-Unless you’re building a brand new group that’s never worked together before, you likely already have a few group norms in place—things like:
+In this article, we'll focus on working group norms.
+Unless you're building a brand new team, you likely already have a few norms in place, things like:

 • The communication or project management tools your group uses